dheeth/devtron/beta-releasenotes.md

 - Fix: Updated username for Prakarsh (#2575)
 - fix: showing cicd module status as installing if devtron is installing with cicd module (#2576)
 ## Enhancements
+- feat: App workflow and env overrides Clone and Delete api. (#2565)
 ## Documentation
 ## Others
 - chore: Updated issue and pr template (#2570)